 On January 5, 2023, the Company closed a private placement of common shares and warrants of the Company for gross proceeds of \$3,499,980.
 Pursuant to the offering, the Company issued 21,212,000 common shares at a price of \$0.15 per share and 21,212,000 warrants at a price of \$0.015 per warrant.
-Each warrant is exercisable to acquire one common share of the Company at a price of \$0.25 per share for a period of 24 months from the date of issuance.
-In the event the volume weighted average trading price of the common shares of the Company on the TSXV is equal to or greater than \$0.30 per share for a period of at least twenty consecutive trading days, the Company will have the right to accelerate the expiry date of the warrants to a date that is 30 calendar days after notice is given of such Acceleration Event by ways of news release.
+Each warrant was exercisable to acquire one common share of the Company at a price of \$0.25 per share for a period of 24 months from the date of issuance.
+In the event the volume weighted average trading price of the common shares of the Company on the TSXV was equal to or greater than \$0.30 per share for a period of at least twenty consecutive trading days, the Company had the right to accelerate the expiry date of the warrants to a date that was 30 calendar days after notice is given of such Acceleration Event by ways of news release.
 Total cash share and warrant issue costs of \$504,098 including finder's fees were incurred in connection with the private placement.
 As of December 31, 2022, \$148,893 of the share and warrant issue costs were recorded as deferred share issuance costs on the consolidated statement of financial position.
+On July 24, 2023, the Company accelerated the expiry date of the warrants to August 24, 2023.
+As a result, 17,552,500 warrants were exercised for gross proceeds of \$4,388,125.
+The Company also transferred \$263,288 from warrants reserve to share capital.
+The weighted average share price on the date of exercise was \$0.27 per share.

-The Company also issued an aggregate of 1,394,750 finders warrants (the "Finders Warrants").
+The Company also issued an aggregate of 1,394,750 finders warrants (the "Finders Warrants") as part of the January 5, 2023 financing.
 Each Finders Warrant entitles the holder to acquire one common share of the Company at a price of \$0.165 per share for a period of 2 years.
 The fair value of the Finders Warrants has been estimated to be \$157,485 using the Black-Scholes option pricing model using the following assumptions: share price at the time of issuance \$0.195; risk-free interest rate of 4.03%; expected life of 2 years; dividend yield of 0%; forfeiture rate of 0% and annualized volatility of 100%.